-Please do not hesitate to contact our Partner and Head of the Employment Practice, Andrea Randall (andrea.randall@rpc.com.hk / +852 2216 7208) for any employment law related queries you may have.
+Please do not hesitate to contact Andrea Randall (andrea.randall@rpc.com.hk / +852 2216 7208), a Partner and Head of the Employment Practice in Hong Kong for any employment law related queries you may have.

 All material contained in this article are provided for general information purposes only and should not be construed as legal, accounting, financial or tax advice or opinion on any specific facts or circumstances and should not be relied upon in that regard.
 RPC accepts no responsibility for any loss or damage arising directly or indirectly from action taken, or not taken, which may arise from reliance on information contained in this article.
 You are urged to seek legal advice concerning your own situation and any specific legal question that you may have.